 - telephone 0300 1234 151

-Most face-to-face meetings are cancelled.
+Meetings will take place virtually where possible.
 Officers can arrange meetings by Microsoft Teams or by telephone.
 Teams is the Council’s preferred choice.
 Officers may be able to join meetings on other Apps such as:

 But please check first.
 It is not possible to use iPhone Facetime.